hneth/riskyr/_app/about_riskyr.md

 #### B. User interface:

+-   include a new tab `intro` that explains the 4 basic parameters
+-   inlcude a new tab `stats` that defines and computes basic metrics
--   update environment name and source (used in plots) when loading a data set
+-   update the environment name/condition and source (used in plots) when loading a data set
 -   display the 4 current environment parameters (in the left panel)
 -   make current title smaller and add current source information in 2nd text field
+-   add customization option to re-define the factor labels of the 4 cells
 -   add current sdt-colors to 4 cells of _contingency table_
--   make current set of colors user customizable
+-   add customization option for current set of colors
--   allow saving and exporting current parameters set (environments)
+-   allow saving and exporting current parameter set (environment)
 -   allow saving and exports of graphs (as pdf or png files)

 #### C. Background info: